Sumibiyaki Arashi

 Sumibiyaki Arashi is a Japanese restaurant in Mount Pleasant, Vancouver, British Columbia, Canada.
 Pete Ho is the chef.
 The restaurant has a seating capacity of 14 people.
 It has received a star in the Michelin Guide.

 Recognition

-In 2025, Sumibiyaki Arashi was named as a finalist for Air Canada's annual best new restaurants in Canada list, with an official ranking to be announced on November 17, 2025.
+In 2025, Sumibiyaki Arashi was ranked #8 on Air Canada's annual best new restaurants in Canada list.

+Canada's 100 Best Restaurants Ranking

+The restaurant debuted on Canada's 100 Best Restaurants list in its 2026 edition.
+It was also the highest ranked new restaurant on the list.